-In the latest survey, 34% of Likely U.S. Voters feel the government is doing too little to reduce illegal border crossings and visitor overstays.
-This is a new low for a figure that has run as high as 48%.
-Thirty-two percent (32%) say the government is doing too much.
+In the latest survey, 37% of Likely U.S. Voters feel the government is doing too little to reduce illegal border crossings and visitor overstays.
+Thirty-one percent (31%) say the government is doing too much.
 Twenty-five percent (25%) rate the level of action as about right.

-Sixty-six percent (66%) continue to believe the government should mandate employers to use the federal electronic E-Verify system to help ensure that they hire only legal workers for U.S. jobs.
-This finding has changed very little in months of weekly surveying.
-Only 20% disagree, with 14% undecided.
+Sixty-seven percent (67%) believe the government should mandate employers to use the federal electronic E-Verify system to help ensure that they hire only legal workers for U.S. jobs.
+That’s the highest finding since the beginning of April.
+Only 21% disagree, with 12% undecided.

-Sixty percent (60%) of voters favor giving lifetime work permits to most of the approximately two million illegal residents who came to this country when they were minors, with 38% who Strongly Favor it.
-Thirty-two percent (32%) are opposed, including 16% who are Strongly Opposed.
+Sixty percent (60%) of voters favor giving lifetime work permits to most of the approximately two million illegal residents who came to this country when they were minors, with 35% who Strongly Favor it.
+Thirty-four percent (34%) are opposed, including 17% who are Strongly Opposed.

-But just 47% also favor giving lifetime work permits to most of the estimated 12 million illegal residents of all ages who currently reside in the United States, including 26% who Strongly Favor it.
+A new high of 50% also favor giving lifetime work permits to most of the estimated 12 million illegal residents of all ages who currently reside in the United States, including 25% who Strongly Favor it.
+This overall finding has previously run in the mid-40s.
 Forty-five percent (45%) are opposed, with 26% who are Strongly Opposed.

-When businesses say they are having trouble finding Americans to take jobs in construction, manufacturing, hospitality and other service work, 62% say it is better for the country if these businesses raise the pay and try harder to recruit non-working Americans even if it causes prices to rise.
-Twenty-one percent (21%) disagree and say it’s better for the country if the government brings in new foreign workers to help keep business costs and prices down.
-Seventeen percent (17%) are undecided.
+When businesses say they are having trouble finding Americans to take jobs in construction, manufacturing, hospitality and other service work, 65% say it is better for the country if these businesses raise the pay and try harder to recruit non-working Americans even if it causes prices to rise.
+Twenty-two percent (22%) disagree and say it’s better for the country if the government brings in new foreign workers to help keep business costs and prices down.
+Thirteen percent (13%) are undecided.

 President Trump has suspended new work visas for most foreign workers until the end of the year as a boost to the recovering U.S. economy.
-Just 29% feel that Congress should increase the number of foreign workers taking higher-skill U.S. jobs.
-Fifty-six percent (56%) think the country already has enough talented people to train and recruit for most of those jobs.
-Fifteen percent (15%) are not sure.
+But 30% feel that Congress should increase the number of foreign workers taking higher-skill U.S. jobs.
+Fifty-seven percent (57%) think the country already has enough talented people to train and recruit for most of those jobs.
+Thirteen percent (13%) are not sure.

 The Census Bureau projects that current immigration policies are responsible for most U.S. population growth and will add 75 million people over the next 40 years.
 Most voters still want to slow that growth.
-In terms of the effect on the overall quality of life in the United States, 36% want to continue immigration-driven population growth at the current levels.
-Thirty-eight percent (38%) favor slowing down immigration-driven population growth.
-Fourteen percent (14%) want to have no such population growth at all, while 12% are not sure.
+In terms of the effect on the overall quality of life in the United States, 35% want to continue immigration-driven population growth at the current levels.
+Forty-one percent (41%) favor slowing down immigration-driven population growth.
+Fourteen percent (14%) want to have no such population growth at all.